mahiuddinKarim/Instacart-Grocery-Basket-Analysis/README.md

 PANDAS for analysis
 SEABORN for visualization
 # Code
-Codes are available in script folders.
+Codes are available in Scripts folders.